diplodocuslongus/mini_rover_mini_swarm/README.md

 VCC can be 3.5 V to 18 V

+*Important*
+The Mateksys F405-WMO flight controller does not have physical, onboard pull-up resistors, neither does the wheel encoder for ROMI.
+They must be installed or the wheel encoder signal will be too weak for the FC to detect it.
+Solder 4.7k resistor between the output A and B and VCC for each encoder.
+That is, one 4.7k resistor from output A to VCC and another 4.7k from output B to VCC for left encoder, repeat for the right one.

 https://ardupilot.org/rover/docs/wheel-encoder.html

+Connect the encoder VCC to one of the Vx pin on the autopilot.

+The AP we use has 3.3V logic levels but it is 5V tolerant.

 Motor driver

 It requires 2 separate supplies, one to the logic (1.8V ~ 7V) and one for the power to the motors (2~11V).
 The logic voltage can be obtained from the autopilot, or via a voltage converter.

+Note that the motors are positioned in a mirror image of each other so if connecting everything exactly on the left and right, motors will spin in opposite directions when increasing the throttle.
+If this happens, simply inverse M1 with M2 on one of the encorder board (or on the driver output).
+The same concept goes if motors are spinning in reverse (rover moving forward when it should move backward).

 **RC receiver.**